 Digital filtering activity can potentially couple to analog circuits leading to spurs in the LO, which may also be seen in the Rx data.
 Such a spur in the Rx data would be seen at the spur frequency offset around a strong object.
+This effect is dependent on customer board design, configuration and signal processing and may not occur or affect a given design.

-Following are the different spurs that can potentially be observed:
+The following are the different spurs that can potentially be observed: